alfatarsos/cservers-eaglekey/README.md

 # What is it?
 A self-hosted virtualization/IaaS platform, based on a dual control server ↔ hypervisor model, with a wealth of features but a strong focus on simplifying technical aspects, and an intuitive and beautiful interface for the client.

 It draws inspiration from VirtFusion but moves towards completely different solutions, in a clean-room logic in strict compliance with the software's terms and conditions.
-You can also use other reference bases with which the author has had contact (e.g., Proxmox, SolusVM 2) for certain functions.
+You can also use other reference bases (e.g., Proxmox, SolusVM 2) for certain functions.

 It also implements new quality-of-life functionalities for the client, such as those applicable to automatic NAT management and dashboard management.